Agorgext/JS-Memory-Game/README.md

 # JS-Memory-Game

-Simple memory game made using HTML/CSS/JS.
+Simple memory game made using HTML, CSS and JS.